kaspermunch/PopulationGenomicsCourse/Exercises/06_historical_population_size/README.md

 - BAI file: ~/populationgenomics/data/bam/S_Hungarian-2.chr2.bam.bai
 - Fasta file: ~/populationgenomics/data/fasta/chr2.fa

 Start by creating soft links to these files in your own folder.
 The example individual used below is a Hungarian individual with id ERR1025630.
-You can replace that to run the same analysis on another individual.
+You should replace that to run the same analysis on another individual.

 Pick a couple of individuals and mark them as yours in [here](https://docs.google.com/spreadsheets/d/1OEHI1tNiwHrwKkl9L5rPtbVKCHQDpCZtKzpnZ1sWKJY/edit?usp=sharing).
-You will all put your results in a shared folder:
+You will all put your results in a shared folder with the ln -s command:

 ~/populationgenomics/shared_results/PSMC